Smoothed Online Learning for Prediction in Piecewise Affine Systems: Introduction

-Our solution takes inspiration from, and establishes a connection between, two rather different fields.
-Recent work in the robotics and control communities has relied on \emph{randomized smoothing} to improve planning across discontinuous and non-smooth dynamics \citep{suh2022differentiable,suh2022bundled,lidec2022leveraging,pang2022global}.
-Additionally, in recent years, the online learning community has studied the \emph{smoothed online learning setting} \citep{rakhlin2011online,haghtalab2021smoothed,haghtalab2022oracle,block2022smoothed,block2022efficient}, which circumvents the threshold-effect pathologies like the one described above.
-We show that, if the dynamics and the control inputs are subject to randomized smoothing, it is indeed possible to achieve low regret.
+We show that, if the dynamics and the control inputs are subject to randomized smoothing, low regret becomes achievable.
+We note that the randomized smoothing approach is in some sense canonical in mitigating the aforementioned pathology of policies that oscillate across the boundaries of two regions; smoothing prohibits this pathology by ensuring that the system is generally far from these boundaries.
 More importantly, our proposed no-regret algorithm is \emph{efficient} in terms of the number of calls to an optimization oracle, a popular notion of computational efficiency in the online learning community \citep{hazan2016computational,kalai2005efficient,block2022smoothed,haghtalab2022oracle}.
 In our setting, the optimization oracle required finds the \emph{best-fit} PWA system to a batch of given data.
-Though this problem is, in general, computationally infeasible \citep{amaldi2002min}, there is a rich literature of popular heuristics \citep{garulli2012survey,paoletti2007identification,ferrari2003clustering}.
-Unlike those works, this paper examines the \emph{statistical challenges} of generalization to novel data given such an algorithm.
-We note that the randomized smoothing approach is, in some sense, canonical in mitigating the aforementioned pathology of policies that oscillate across the boundaries of two regions; smoothing prohibits precisely this pathology by ensuring that the system state is mostly far from these boundaries.
+Though this problem is intractable \citep{amaldi2002min}, there is a rich literature of popular heuristics \citep{garulli2012survey,paoletti2007identification,ferrari2003clustering}.
+Unlike those works, we examine the \emph{statistical challenge} of generalization to novel data given such an oracle.
+We remark that in many practical cases, our smoothness assumption comes for free, in the sense that the Gaussian noise used to smooth gradients in \citet{suh2022differentiable} is already sufficient for our results to hold.

+We stress that we consider \emph{online learning} of PWA systems, so as to accomodate for distribution shift that arises as a controlling agent interacts with a dynamical system and updates its own behavior.
+In the \emph{PAC learning} setting, it is possible to derive on-distribution generalization bounds by bounding the pseudo-dimension of piecewise-affine functions \citep{balcan2021much}.
+Moreover, our class of functions do not satisfy the ``dispersion condition'' \citep{balcan2018dispersion}, which instead would render the class online-learnable without smoothing; further still, it remains an open problem as to how to develop \emph{oracle-efficient} online learning algorithms based on dispersion.